FACT: Electronics are the fastest growing waste segment in the World and ecoATM is on it.

 FACT: Less than half of device owners recycle their unwanted phones and tablets.

 Ok.
-This is not doom and gloom here.
-Americans get the benefits of recycling bottles, cans and paper; yet the same campaign is now starting for electronic devices.
+More over, this is not doom and gloom here.
+Because Americans get the benefits of recycling bottles.
+I mean cans and paper; however the same campaign is now starting for electronic devices.

 Since the first time I owned a Motorola cellphone in 1993, there has been an explosion of new cell phones and tablets.
 America now has a growing glut of “e-waste” piling up and are afraid to ask how to recycle it.